tangentsoft/libtabula/HACKERS.md

     $ cd libtabula
     $ fossil open ../libtabula.fossil

-As with libtabula.fossil, you can call the working directory anythihg you like.
+As with `libtabula.fossil`, you can call the working directory anythihg you like.
 I actually prefer a tree like this:

     museum/                    # Where fossils are kept